The 3 Major Classroom Management Problems

 Effective classroom management is essential in ensuring effective teaching and learning in every learning environment.
 I got to appreciate this better in my first week as a teacher in a middle school.
 I noted that students gain a lot if their teachers and schools are effective in managing their learning environment.

-But the dynamics of how a teacher becomes effective in managing the classroom environment is not easy to understand.
+However, the dynamics of how a teacher becomes effective in managing the classroom environment are not easy to understand.
 What seems to be understood by everyone is that teachers must be able to:

 (1) make smart choices on the most effective teaching methods;